 Wien Museum locations

-The main museum on Karlsplatz square covers Vienna’s own heritage in terms of culture and history.
+The central museum on Karlsplatz square covers Vienna’s own heritage in terms of art, culture, and history.
 However, it may be a year or two until you can visit thanks to a major rebuilding and renovation programme.

 Most of the Wien Museum’s external locations remain open, though.
 Follow the links for my individual reviews and visitor tips.